The momentum for recycling consumer goods is building. But while recycling more is a great measurement for success, recycling fast is not.

 A key principle of circular economics is to keep goods in service for as long as possible, then find ways to recycle, repurpose, or remanufacture the items you no longer wish to keep.
 The good news is that it's easier than ever to find partners who can help retailers and consumers extend their products' lives.
 Or find them new homes altogether.

 First, some definitions:

 What do we mean by “re-commerce” and “resale?”

 Re-commerce, or reverse commerce, means selling previously owned goods.
 Originally, the phrase referred more to upgrading technology, but it now captures the physical and virtual marketplaces where secondhand goods are sold.

 And while the word “re-commerce” may be new, the idea of reselling goods is not.
 For years and years, people have turned to garage sales and thrift stores to find new homes for their items and make a little money to boot.

 The only limitation was scale.
 After all, your garage sale could only get so big.
 And people have only so much time to stop and browse.

-That number, without doubt, is downright massive, but let’s talk about the market size for all consumer goods.
-Which is $24T.
-With a “T.” Who can be a reseller in this vast non-luxury space?
+Without a doubt, that number is downright massive.
+But let's talk about the market size for all consumer goods, which is $24T.
+(With a "T.") Who can be a reseller in this vast non-luxury space?

 What’s more, retailers are also joining forces with thredUP.
-Wal-Mart now takes thredUP drop bags and deliveries, as well as hosting over 750,000 thredUP items on its website.
-That means Walmart is offering more fashion brands to its customers, as well as building a stronger circular effort.
+Wal-Mart now takes thredUP drop bags and deliveries, and hosts over 750,000 thredUP items on its website.
+That means Walmart is offering more fashion brands to its customers and building a stronger circular effort.

 Reselling Beyond Fashion